Directory Search

 - Collaboration work with the Universities such as the 'Building Learning Power' club to support our Y5 and 6's

-- Providing schools with an intensive package of support for any child who has English as an Additional Language (EAL)
+- Providing schools with a package of support for any child who has English as an Additional Language (EAL)

 - The Sheffield Music Hub providing 1:1 tuition for CLA and Post-CLA.
 CLA and Post-CLA can access extra-curricular after school orchestras, bands, choirs and residentials